galaxyxone/openlinks/README.md

 -Decentralized login(research best options)

 ### Current Limitations

 For now, all IPFS communication is done using a local IPFS node.
-In the future, we want to be able to integrate our webapp using Brave browser.
-(This may work by default, webapp may run using http commands IDK,) TEST!
+In the future, we want to be able to integrate our webapp with the Brave browser.
+(WebApps communication may work by default, webapp may run using HTTP commands IDK,) Test and Figure Out!

 <img src="https://rawgit.com/gorangajic/react-icons/master/react-icons.svg" width="120" alt="React Icons">